Skip to content

 run - Start a service

 Looking back at the help message for blackfish run, we see that there are a few items that we should provide.
 First, we need to select the type of service to run.
-We've already decide to run text-generate, so we're good there.
-Next, we have a number of job options that we can provide.
+We've already decide to run text-generation, so we're good there.
+Next, there are a number of job options that we can provide.
 With the exception of profile, job options are based on the Slurm sbatch command and tell Blackfish the resources required to run a service.
-Finally, there are a number of "container options" that we can use.
-To get a list, type blackfish run text-generate --help:
+Finally, there are a number of "container options" available.
+To get a list of these, type blackfish run text-generation --help:

 blackfish run \